Daniel Ash: Life and work

-Love and Rockets last played at Coachella Music and Arts Festival in 2008.
+Love and Rockets played at Coachella Music and Arts Festival and Lollapalooza in 2008.

 In June 2009, Ash released a cover of the David Essex song "Rock On", featuring singer Zak Ambrose on vocals.
 Recorded at the Swing House rehearsal and recording complex in Hollywood, the track is on the Swing House Sessions Vol 1 EP.
 Later in 2009, Ash released a four-song EP exclusively through iTunes, entitled "It's A Burn Out".

 In March 2017, Daniel Ash, Kevin Haskins and Haskin's daughter Diva Dompé announced Poptone and a US tour, featuring songs by Tones on Tail, Love and Rockets and Bauhaus.